Alysia42/2026-Autumn-Handbook/src/1_day_1_javascript/lab_01.md

 }
 ```

 The canvas is a grid of pixels.
-The **top-left corner is (0, 0)**.
+The **top left corner is (0, 0)**.
 X increases to the right, Y increases downward.

 ```
 (0,0) ──────────────▶ x